Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the origin and tail

 where the BC ``strength" $q(\fNIA)$ is given by

-with all quantities on the right hand side evaluated at $\omega=\lim_{c\to 0^+}( -i\fNIA +c)$, with $c>0$.
+with all quantities on the right-hand side evaluated at $\omega=\lim_{c\to 0^+}( -i\fNIA +c)$, with $c>0$.
 We note that $\Rpnuhat$ has a branch point at $\omega=0$.
-But, because of the boundary conditions Eq.\eqref{eq:Rnu+ large-x} that it satisfies at infinity (with a wave term $e^{-i\omega(x+\ln x)}$ being the complex-conjugate of the wave term $e^{+i\omega(x+\ln x)}$ in the boundary conditions for $\Ruphat$), its BC lies on the {\it positive} imaginary axis.
-Since $\Rpnuhat$ in Eq.\eqref{eq:discont Rp/T-R+} is evaluated on the {\it negative} imaginary axis, there is no ambiguity as to its value there.
+But, because of the boundary conditions Eq.~\eqref{eq:Rnu+ large-x} that it satisfies at infinity (with a wave term $e^{-i\omega(x+\ln x)}$ being the complex-conjugate of the wave term $e^{+i\omega(x+\ln x)}$ in the boundary conditions for $\Ruphat$), its BC lies on the {\it positive} imaginary axis.
+Since $\Rpnuhat$ in Eq.~\eqref{eq:discont Rp/T-R+} is evaluated on the {\it negative} imaginary axis, there is no ambiguity as to its value there.

-The proportionality relation in Eq.\eqref{eq:discont Rp/T-R+} was to be expected for the following reason.
-The function $\Ruphat$ is a solution of the homogeneous radial equation having the same (purely-outgoing, $e^{+i\omega(x+\ln x)}$) asymptotic behaviour at radial infinity whether it is evaluated at $\omega$ or at $\omega e^{2\pi i}$.
-As mentioned in Sec.\ref{sec:overview}, however, this behaviour corresponds to an exponentially dominant solution when $\text{Im}(\omega)<0$, as is the case for $\omega$ on the negative imaginary axis.
-While the solutions $\Ruphat$ at $\omega$ and at $\omega e^{2\pi i}$ have the same dominant asymptotic behaviour, they differ in the amount of the subdominant solution (which is purely-ingoing, $e^{-i\omega(x+\ln x)}$, at radial infinity) that they contain.
+The proportionality relation in Eq.~\eqref{eq:discont Rp/T-R+} was to be expected for the following reason.
+The function $\Ruphat$ is a solution of the homogeneous radial equation having the same (purely outgoing, $e^{+i\omega(x+\ln x)}$) asymptotic behavior at radial infinity whether it is evaluated at $\omega$ or at $\omega e^{2\pi i}$.
+As mentioned in Sec.\ref{sec:overview}, however, this behavior corresponds to an exponentially dominant solution when $\text{Im}(\omega)<0$, as is the case for $\omega$ on the negative imaginary axis.
+While the solutions $\Ruphat$ at $\omega$ and at $\omega e^{2\pi i}$ have the same dominant asymptotic behavior, they differ in the amount of the subdominant solution (which is purely ingoing, $e^{-i\omega(x+\ln x)}$, at radial infinity) that they contain.
 This means that $\Disc \Ruphat$ is a solution of the homogeneous radial equation and satisfies a purely-ingoing boundary condition at radial infinity (and for $\omega$ on the negative imaginary axis).
-Since $\Rpnu$ is also a solution of the homogeneous radial equation and, from \eqref{eq:Rnu+ large-x}, it is purely-ingoing at radial infinity, it follows that it must be proportional to $\Disc \Ruphat$.
-Eq.\eqref{eq:discont Rp/T-R+} is this proportionality relation.
+Since $\Rpnu$ is also a solution of the homogeneous radial equation and, from \eqref{eq:Rnu+ large-x}, it is purely ingoing at radial infinity, it follows that it must be proportional to $\Disc \Ruphat$.
+Equation \eqref{eq:discont Rp/T-R+} is this proportionality relation.
 This expression for the discontinuity of the upgoing radial solution across the BC allows us to find the corresponding discontinuity of the transfer function that we give in the next subsection.